 - 2 tsp vanilla extract

 - 2 cups shredded zucchini 1 to 2 good-sized zucchinis

 - 2 tsp baking soda

 - 1/2 tsp salt

 - 1 1/2 tsp ground cinnamon

 - 3/4 tsp nutmeg or allspice I prefer allspice

-- In a separate medium sized bowl stir together flour, soda, salt, cinnamon, baking powder, and nutmeg (if you’re using nutmeg).
-Pour this mixture into large bowl with the wet ingredients.
+- In a separate medium bowl, stir together the dry ingredients: flour, soda, salt, cinnamon, baking powder, and nutmeg (if you’re using nutmeg).
+Pour this mixture into the large bowl with the wet ingredients.
 Stir together, fold in chopped nuts and raisins, and stir again until well incorporated.3 cups all-purpose flour, 2 tsp baking soda, 1/2 tsp salt, 1 1/2 tsp ground cinnamon, 1/2 tsp baking powder, 3/4 tsp nutmeg or allspice, 1 cup raisins, 1 cup chopped nuts

-- Divide batter among into two well-greased loaf pans and bake at 350 for an hour or until toothpick inserted into center comes out clean.
-Allow to cool in pan for 10 minutes before turning out to cool completely.
+- Divide batter into two well-greased loaf pans and bake at 350 for an hour or until a toothpick inserted into the center comes out clean.
+Allow them to cool in the pans for 10 minutes before turning out to cool completely.

 Do you squeeze the liquid from the shredded zucchini before using?